tgudelj/MATRICIntegrationDemo/README.md

 ![Enter PIN in demo app console](/res/demo-enter-pin.png)

-5) The demo will run switching the deck on the first connected client to demo deck and dynamically changing button visuals.
-The demo is not ment to illustrate any programming best practices, insted it is made to be as simple and minimalistic as possible.
+5) The demos will run switching the deck on the first connected client to demo deck and dynamically changing button visuals.
+The demo is not ment to illustrate any programming best practices, instead it is made to be as simple and minimalistic as possible.

-## Integration API commands
+## Integration API commands (if you do not want to use the convenient .Net wrapper)

 ### CONNECT